 Concealed Pregnancy and Birth Policy

-RELATED INFORMATIONAppendix 1: Suspicions arise that a Pregnancy may be Concealed or Denied
+RELEVANT INFORMATIONAppendix 1: Suspicions arise that a Pregnancy may be Concealed or Denied Appendix 3: Possibility of a Future Pregnancy when there has been a Concealed or Denial of Pregnancy

 This document was created by a multi-agency task group, to provide guidance for professionals who may encounter women who conceal the fact that they are pregnant or where there is a known previous concealed pregnancy.